 School Safety Deputy (SSD): A School Safety Deputy is a certified law enforcement officer who is assigned full time to a school.
-The SSDs promote a better understanding of our laws, why they were enacted and their benefits.
+The SSD's promote a better understanding of our laws, why they were enacted and their benefits.
 They provide a visible and positive image for law enforcement.
+They educate students by visiting classrooms and making presentation on school safety.
 They work with school administrators to investigate criminal violations, which involve students as suspects or victims, and they assist students with law related concerns.